All Episodes

 But what is this?

-Frick fried chicken strips are one of my all-time favorite sports bar menu items.
+A lot of people eat fried chicken frick fried chicken strips are one of my all-time favorite sports bar menu items.

-I wouldn't think twice if I saw Mary J. Blige do a commercial for a new thing that Burger King's got.
+I wouldn't think twice if I saw Mary J. Blise do a commercial for a new thing that Burger Kings got.

 Did you see the movie Undercover Brother?

-Figuratively, it's not about plantations, but the man keeps a Colin Powell-esque general from running.
+It is about how the man, the evil white plantation owner, figuratively, it's not about plantations, but the man keeps a Colin Powell-esque general from running.

-Listen to this.
+Okay, listen to this.

-Undercover brother is about how the man keeps a Colin Powell-esque figure, general type guy, from running for president by hypnotizing him to instead open up a chain of fried chicken joints.
+Undercover Brother is about how the man keeps a colin Powell-esque figure, general type guy, from running for president by hypnotizing him to instead open up a chain of fried chicken joints.

-What the nation thought was going to be an historic announcement of the first viable African American candidate for president turned into the unveiling of his commercial for General's fried chicken.
+What the nation thought was going to be an historic announcement of the first viable African-American candidate for president turned into the unveiling of his commercial for General's Fried Chicken.

-They made a movie about this.
+They made a movie about this, and they're laughing about it.

 What would happen if I laughed about this right now?

-What would I if I thought this was clever and funny, and if I started laughing.
+What would I, if I thought this was clever and funny, and if I started laughing, we know that Obama eats fried chicken.

 We got the photos.

-Every time he gets away from Moochell.
+Every time he gets away from Moochell, he starts chowing down.

 I think we got pictures of Reverend Sharpton eating fried chicken.

-But maybe what's her name?
+But maybe, what's her name?

 You never do that.